top of page

 Select your audio device driver from the first dropdown menu.
 You will be prompted to reboot DrumPi to complete the installation.

-The output latency is calculated based on the internal buffers used in the device driver, along with DrumPi's internal buffers.
-However, this is not the total latency.
 It doesn’t account for the DAC's intrinsic latency in converting samples to analog signals, the USB polling time required to receive MIDI messages from your drum unit, or the kernel scheduling.
-To estimate the overall DrumPi latency, roughly add 1 ms.

 Once rebooted, your DAC board will be available in the second menu below.
 Select the option that mentions "Direct hardware device without any conversions" as it provides the lowest latency.